Chibi Devi!: Characters

-A baby devil who goes to the same nursery as Mao.
+Rai is a baby devil who goes to the same nursery as Mao.
 His main costume consists of a pink wig with a small hat on it, and matching animal print shorts and this gives him the power to throw electricity.
-He is a well behaved child who usually acts mature for his age, although he can be quite mischievous at times.
-His favourite drink is Melon Soda.
-While learning to speak he spent a lot of time watching Manzai comedy with Shiori which is the reason he speaks with a Kansai dialect.
+Rai is a well-behaved child who usually acts mature for his age, but sometimes can be quite mischievous.
+While learning to speak, Rai spent a lot of time watching Manzai comedy with Shiori, which is the reason he speaks with a Kansai dialect.